Contextual Behavioral Science (ACT & RFT)

 Denver based Clinical Health Psychologist, Dr. Lauren Gorog, appears on the Kathie J Show from KCDO Local3 & Denver7 to speak about sleepwalking, night terrors, night terrors vs nightmares, and child sleepwalking vs adult sleepwalking.

-Watch this interview of Dr. Gorog on the Kathie J show on Local3 Denver’s Hometown Station where they discuss all things insomnia, CBT-I (Cognitive Behavioral Therapy for Insomnia), and what insomnia treatment and help with sleep looks like in my practice.
+Watch Dr. Gorog’s interview on the Kathie J Show on Local3 Denver, where she talks about insomnia, CBT-I (Cognitive Behavioral Therapy for Insomnia), and how her practice approaches insomnia treatment and sleep support.